5 min read

 Watch the video about to understand why businesses get Cyber Essentials certified.

 Not only does it show a business’ ability to keep data protected but also there are other benefits.
 Being Cyber Essentials certified gives a big advantage when it comes to bidding for Government contracts.
 It has also been suggested by insurers that being certified could lead to lower insurance premiums.
 By carrying out the measures, you show that you’re protected against common cyber attacks.
-It’s also a great accreditation to display on your site, showing your clients, you’re protecting their data.
+It’s also a great accreditation to display on your website, showing your clients, you’re protecting their data.

-Search for companies that are IASME Cyber Essentials certified
+Which companies are Cyber Essentials certified?

 IAMSE company search tool